MoonLIGHT: Overview

+Laser Ranging is a technique used to perform accurate precision distance measurements between a laser and an optical target, called a retroreflector.
+Since 1969, it is possible to perform Lunar Laser Ranging (LLR) measurements thanks to the Cube Corner Retroreflector (CCR) arrays placed on the lunar surface by the Apollo and Luna missions.
 The principle of this laser ranging is based on laser pulses sent from a telescope on Earth to the retroreflector array on the Moon.
 The retroreflector (mirrors) send the pulse straight back to the originating telescope where the round trip time—and therefore the exact distance—is recorded.
 The reflector arrays are designed to allow more accurate measurements from Earth that will increase lunar mapping accuracy, will test principles of Einstein's general theory of relativity, and other theories of gravity.
 Researchers think these studies may also help understand the nature of dark energy.